PuruVJ/puruvjdev3/src/blog/styling-react--the-power-of-css-modules.md

 As you can see, this will make VSCode interpret your CSS Modules as basically a key value pair.
 So you'll get no warnings when using `css.*` anywhere, as VSCode knows it returns a string.

 But it is not the best experience ever.
-For example, when type `css.`, you don't get a list of classes you declared.
-You're basically typing in blind.
-One typo, and the program breaks, until you look very closely and find the source of the issue.
+For example, when you type `css.`, you don't get a list of classes you declared.
+You're basically typing blind(So to speak 😉).
+One typo, and the program breaks, until you look at every single line closely and find the source of the issue.

 But there are tricks to get that sweet, sweet, list intellisense and strict name checking, just like this 👇